Katherine Austen: Writings

 The richest source of information about Austen is her miscellany, Book M (BL, Add.
 MS 4454), a manuscript of 114 folios, written over six or seven years during her period of mourning — her "Most saddest Yeares" (60r) — which includes material on financial and legal matters, interpretations of dreams (her own and others'), historical commentary, and over thirty occasional and religious lyrics on topics such as child loss, Austen's legacy to her children, a Valentine's Day gift, her prophetic interests, and the family home, Highbury.
 It also contains spiritual meditations, including a short essay on Hildegard of Bingen, notes on sermons, and correspondence.
 She wrote the miscellany primarily between 1664 and 1666 and made changes to it until 1682.
 Book M demonstrates her familiarity with the poetry of Richard Corbett and the sermons and possibly the poetry of John Donne.

 One of her best known poems from the book is the estate poem "On the Situation of Highbury", probably written in September 1665 when she was finally positioned to legally take possession of the contested property.
-The poem has generated considerable critical interest.
+This short poem has generated considerable critical interest.
+Here is the full text: